-That pursuant to Section 161 of the Companies Act, the Directors of the Company be authorised and empowered to offer and grant awards ("Awards") in accordance with the provision of the Jackspeed Share Award Scheme ("ESAS") and to issue and/or deliver from time to time such number of shares in the capital of the Company (excluding treasury shares) as may be required to be issued and/or delivered pursuant to the ESAS shall not exceed 15% of the total number of issued shares (excluding treasury shares) in the capital of the Company, but subject to the aggregate number of shares available under all schemes including share award/share plans must not exceed 15% of the total number of issued shares (excluding treasury shares) from time to time and that such authority shall, unless revoked or varied by the Company in a general meeting, continue in force until the conclusion of the next Annual General Meeting of the Company is required by law to be held, whichever is earlier.
+That pursuant to Section 161 of the Companies Act, the Directors of the Company be authorised and empowered to offer and grant awards ("Awards") in accordance with the provision of the Jackspeed Share Award Scheme ("ESAS") and to issue and/or deliver from time to time such number of shares in the capital of the Company (excluding treasury shares and subsidiary holdings) as may be required to be issued and/or delivered pursuant to the ESAS shall not exceed 15% of the total number of shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, but subject to the aggregate number of shares available under all schemes including share award/share plans must not exceed 15% of the total number of issued shares (excluding treasury shares and subsidiary holdings) from time to time and that such authority shall, unless revoked or varied by the Company in a general meeting, continue in force until the conclusion of the next Annual General Meeting of the Company or the date by which the next Annual General Meeting of the Company is required by law to be held, whichever is earlier.
+(Resolution 8)

-[See Explanatory Note (iii)] (Resolution 7)
+[See Explanatory Note (iii)]

-10. Renewal of Share Purchase Mandate
+9. Renewal of Share Purchase Mandate